atraspe/file-transfer/README.md

 [The MIT License](https://choosealicense.com/licenses/mit/)

 ## Acknowledgments
+* Thanks to Renmar Hernandez for the inspiration in creating this script
 * Thanks to my work colleagues who allowed me to bug them to test and improve this script :)